I want to lose my virginity before I have sex.

 For starters, the hymen isn't several inches into the vagina.
 When it is present, fully or partially, it is, instead, RIGHT at the vaginal opening, its edges attached just inside that opening.
 As I recently explained to another user, the hymen is to the vagina as a front door is to the screen door that is just in front of it, if you follow.
 If you still have a partial hymen (since you're sticking your fingers inches into your vagina, we can be very sure that, at best, it's partial for you -- a fully intact hymen would prevent the entry of your fingers at all), you can sit with a hand mirror and even see it right for yourself.
 It's a very thin membrane, right around your vaginal opening.
 Even once it's worn all the way away, there's usually a little bit of that tissue that will always remain just inside the vaginal opening.

 Too, the hymen isn't something that needs to be popped or broken before or during vaginal sex.
 It doesn't "pop" or "break" at all, generally, unless you're talking about someone pretty forcibly entering the vagina of someone pretty young: younger than a newly-adult woman like yourself, by a serious long shot.
-We start out with fully intact hymens at birth, and they stay that way, for the most part, until around puberty, when they start gradually wearing away, due to a host of things: estrogens, vaginal fluids and discharges (including your period), general physical activity, tampon use and also -- but nothing close to only -- vaginal sexual activity, whether that's masturbation or partnered sex.
+We start out hymens that cover most of the vaginal opening at birth, and they stay that way, for the most part (with a few small holes), until around puberty, when they start gradually wearing away, due to a host of things: estrogens, vaginal fluids and discharges (including your period), general physical activity, tampon use and also -- but nothing close to only -- vaginal sexual activity, whether that's masturbation or partnered sex.
 That's nothing that happens any one time from any one thing (again, sparing forcible rape or other genital injury), but is a slow, gradual process that occurs over time.

 Defining virginity as "having a hymen," is pretty flawed, as you can see.